LuxImagingAI/URT/README.md

 - Conda or Mamba
 - OPTIONAL: aws cli (required for downloads from OpenNeuro)
-- OPTIONAL: aspera-cli (required for downloads from TCIA which are stored as NIFTI)
+- OPTIONAL: aspera-cli (required for downloads from TCIA which are stored as NIfTI)

 First download the URT repo
 ```bash